decred/dcrdocs/docs/glossary.md

 #### Hash

-The output of a cryptographic hashing function that produces a fixed-size and unique hash value from variable-size input.
+The output of a cryptographic hashing function that produces a fixed-size and unique value from variable-size input.

 #### Hash function

 A cryptographic function that produces a fixed-size and unique hash value from variable-size transaction input.
-Decred uses the [BLAKE-256](https://docs.decred.org/research/blake-256-hash-function/) hashing function.
+Decred's Proof-of-Work uses the [BLAKE-256](https://docs.decred.org/research/blake-256-hash-function/) hashing function.

 #### Hashrate